-Travel to Russia on an overnight flight bound for St. Petersburg tonight.
-If you took our pre-trip extension, you’ll arrive by train.
+Travel to Russia on an overnight flight bound for St. Petersburg.
+If you took our pre-trip extension to Helsinki, you’ll arrive by train.

 If you booked your airfare through Vantage, a Vantage representative will greet you and arrange your transfer to your hotel.
 Tonight, gather with your fellow travelers for a Welcome Briefing and Dinner at the hotel.

 Landmarks of the "Window on the West”